 - Tea or coffee theme

-- Sports theme
+- Sports themed hamper

-2. Decide on a budget
+2. Decide on Your Gift Giving Budget

 If your budget is minimal, including tickets to the opera in amongst the gourmet wine and chocolates will probably be out of the question.
-But if your budget is a little more flexible, don’t just stick to the bickies and jam.
-A hamper is a great way of presenting a group of individual presents.

 I once made up “gift pack” hampers for a couple of young girls to make their own cards.

-I included scrapbooking supplies, cardstock, embellishments etc., that I already had on hand and supplemented these with a couple of glitter pens and some stickers, embellishments etc. from the $2 shop.
+I included scrapbooking supplies, cardstock, embellishments etc., that I already had on hand and supplemented these with a couple of glitter pens and some stickers, embellishments etc., from the $2 shop.

 It ended up being a really well-received gift (their mother said they spent hours crafting) and only cost a few dollars.
-These were packed in recycled plastic sleeves that you get packs of speciality paper in and I made up a label in Word with card making instructions/hints to go in the pack.
-While not technically a hamper (nary a basket in sight) it’s the same concept.
+These were packed in recycled plastic sleeves that you get packs of speciality paper in, and I made up a label in Word with card-making instructions/hints to go in the pack.
+While not technically a hamper (nary a basket in sight), it’s the same concept.

-[Read more: 15 Second-hand items that make good gifts.]
+Read more: 15 Second-hand items that make good gifts.

 Hampers aren’t all about marmalade and shortbread.
 You can put anything in your hamper.
 The only important thing is to make sure the contents are personal and appropriate for the recipient.